Q. How do I apply for financial aid?

 Complete the Free Application for Federal Student Aid (FAFSA) online at www.fafsa.gov.
 When filing the FAFSA, you should list the University of Wisconsin Colleges school code of 003897.
 This will ensure that UWC receives the results of your FAFSA and processes your financial aid according to your eligibility.
-More information can be found in the How To Apply section of the site.
+More information may be found under How To Apply.

 Q. What is a Student Aid Report (SAR)?

 The Student Aid Report (SAR) is a record of the information you provided on the Free Application for Federal Student Aid (FAFSA).
 It will be emailed to you after your FAFSA has been processed.
 You should review this information carefully for accuracy.
 If you find incorrect information or you originally used estimated information and need to report actual figures, make your updates online via the FAFSA correction process.

 Q. What is financial need and how is it determined?

 A student's financial need is determined by using the Expected Family Contribution (EFC) which is derived from the Free Application for Federal Student Aid (FAFSA).
 The EFC takes into account the number of people in the aid applicant's household, the number of those in the household who are in college, student income, and assets.
 When a student is a dependent aid applicant and required to include parental information on the FAFSA, parent(s) income and assets are taken into consideration as well.
 Need-based aid consists of grants, scholarships, Federal Work-Study, and Direct Student Subsidized Loans.
 Non-need based aid programs include the Direct Student Unsubsidized Loan and the Direct Parent PLUS Loan.
 The maximum amount of aid a student may receive is determined by the student's estimated Cost of Attendance.